SoftUni-Internal/interactive-content/EN/04-Table-Relations/01-Database-Design.md

 Entities that have well-known **id**s, like countries (USA, DK, DE) and currencies (USD, EUR), can be set as primary keys, as they are unique.

-If you want a unique primary key, which is harder to guess, you should consider using a **GUID**.
+If you want a unique primary key, which is harder to guess, you should consider using a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

 [/slide]